 What is Sexual Harassment?

-Sexual harassment refers to an unwanted or unwelcome conduct that is sexual in nature, and may be committed physically, verbally, non-verbally, psychologically and/or visually, which can or may cause the person being harassed to feel humiliated, offended or threatened.
+Sexual harassment refers to an unwanted or unwelcome conduct that is sexual in nature, and may be committed physically, verbally, non-verbally, psychologically and/or visually, which may cause the person being harassed to feel humiliated, offended or threatened.

-Cyberstalking is an exaggerated form of online sexual harassment, involving the use of electronic means to monitor or stalk a person unlawfully, threateningly or maliciously.
+Cyberstalking involves the use of electronic means to monitor or stalk a person unlawfully, threateningly or maliciously.

 To know more about your legal options, call our helpline at 03-7877-0224.

 Sexual Harassment at the Workplace

 Forms of Sexual Harassment in the Workplace